 This is the initial public offering of AC Immune SA.
 No public market has previously existed for our common shares.
-We are offering of our common shares and the selling shareholder is offering of our common shares in this offering.
-We will not receive any proceeds from the sale of the common shares by the selling shareholder in this offering.
-We expect the initial public offering price will be between \$ and \$ per common share.
+We are offering 4,545,456 of our common shares in this offering.
+We expect the initial public offering price will be between \$11.00 and \$13.00 per common share.
 We have applied to list our common shares on the NASDAQ under the symbol "ACIU."